 Later on, Epsilon, in the form of Church and with his memories, angrily blows up at the entire Blood Gulch crew...perhaps not unjustified due to all the things that have happened to him, not all of which were his fault.
 However, he finally realizes what kind of an asshole he's been to them when Tucker, his friend for the longest time, and Caboose, the poster child for stupid yet earnest loyalty, both leave him and Carolina, walking out with the rest of the Blood Gulch crew.

-Played with thoroughly (perhaps enough to count as a deconstruction) in one episode of The Venture Bros. where Dr. Killinger, a villain adviser who previously made massive changes/improvements to both The Monarch's villain career and personal life, shows up to advise Dr Venture.
+In The Venture Bros., Dr. Killinger, a villain adviser who previously made massive changes/improvements to both The Monarch's villain career and personal life, shows up to advise Dr Venture.
 Killinger saves Venture Industries and helps Venture face his numerous childhood issues, especially about his father, but at the end produces two papers, one of which would officially make Venture a supervillain, the other would dismiss Killinger and the "Venchemen" that Killinger had assembled to be Venture's army of mooks.
 The semi-sociopathic Venture eventually chooses not to become a villain, but is left deeply shaken by the whole encounter.

 Dr. Venture: What?
 My brother?
 Dr. Killinger: Bingo!
 Isn't it perfect?
 It's a classic Cain und Abel story.
 Dr. Venture: But...
 But...
 But he can't arch me, he's not even a super- (Beat) oh my god...